jamsocket/y-sweet/README.md

 | --- | ---- | ---- | ---- |
 | npm | `@y-sweet/sdk` | [![npm](https://img.shields.io/npm/v/@y-sweet/sdk)](https://www.npmjs.com/package/@y-sweet/sdk) | `js-pkg/sdk` |
 | npm | `@y-sweet/react` | [![npm](https://img.shields.io/npm/v/@y-sweet/react)](https://www.npmjs.com/package/@y-sweet/react) | `js-pkg/react` |

+## Y-Sweet Cloud

+If you were to use the open source y-sweet server alone, you would still have to set up the infrastructure for self hosting it.
+With Y-Sweet cloud, every document is automatically persisted.
+You can link your own S3-compatible storage, or just let us take care of the details.

+You can try a preview for free today by following our [quickstart](https://y-sweet.cloud/quickstart) guide.

+If you are interested in being a build partner for early access to new features, please [reach out](mailto:hi@driftingin.space).

+We are committed to growing y-sweet as an open-source-first project, wherever you decide to host it.